AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Static website hosting/Tutorial: Configure static website hosting by using a custom domain name.md

 The resources created in this tutorial are used only to test the environment.
 We recommend that you clean up the created resources after the test is completed to avoid unnecessary fees.

 -   To delete the domain name that is bound to the bucket, see [Delete an accelerated domain name](/intl.en-US/Quick Start/Delete an accelerated domain name.md).
--   To delete the CNAME record that is added in Alibaba Cloud DNS, see[Delete a DNS record](https://www.alibabacloud.com/help/zh/doc-detail/29726.htm).
+-   To delete the CNAME record that is added in Alibaba Cloud DNS, see [Delete a DNS record](https://www.alibabacloud.com/help/zh/doc-detail/29726.htm).
 -   To delete created buckets and objects uploaded to the bucket, see [Delete objects](/intl.en-US/Console User Guide/Upload, download, and manage objects/Delete objects.md) and [Delete buckets](/intl.en-US/Console User Guide/Manage buckets/Basic settings/Delete buckets.md).